sparcopen/Open-Action-Kit/docs/index.md

 ### What are these things anyway?
 Glad you asked.

 A **do-a-thon** is, well, basically exactly what it sounds like.
-It’s an event that’s focused on organizing a group or community to takeing action, whether that’s doing or creating something.
+It’s an event that’s focused on organizing a group or community to take action, whether that’s doing or creating something.
 Think hack-a-thon, but more inclusive.
 No need to focus on technology here -- glue, paper, and whiteboards will do.
 Do-a-thons can be as small or large as you want them to be, so long as they keep in the spirit of getting stuff done.

 **Social media campaigns** are a little different.
 They consist of sharing deliberate messaging across a social media outlet (Twitter, Facebook, Snapchat) for a sustained period of time.
 Benefits of social media campaigns include raising awareness, increasing engagement across your communities, and maybe getting a few new followers.